dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 Alpha URL as a web page.

-Assuming you are running Dgraph on your local machine, opening `https://localhost:8080/` in the browser should produce a message `Dgraph browser is available for running separately using the dgraph-ratel binary`.
+Assuming you are running Dgraph on your local machine, opening **https://localhost:8080** in the browser should produce the following message:
+**Dgraph browser is available for running separately using the dgraph-ratel binary**.

-In case you are getting a connection error, try not passing the `--tls_client_auth` flag when starting an alpha.
-If you are still getting an error, check that your hostname is correct and the port is open; then make sure that "Dgraph Root CA" certificate is installed and trusted correctly.
+In case you are getting a connection error, try not passing the `--tls_client_auth` flag when starting an Alpha node.
+If you are still getting an error, check that your hostname is correct and the port is open; then make sure that the Dgraph Root CA certificate is installed and trusted correctly.

-After that, if things work without `--tls_client_auth` but stop working when `REQUIREANY` and `REQUIREANDVERIFY` is set make sure the `.p12` file is installed correctly.
+After that, if things work without `--tls_client_auth` but stop working when `REQUIREANY` and `REQUIREANDVERIFY` is set make sure the **.p12** file is installed correctly.